Shah-Miloni/is-445-Homework6.1/Index.md

 The dropdown filter enhances the interactivity of the visualization by enabling users to focus on specific license statuses, making it easier to analyze trends and distributions of license counts across cities.

 #### Overlaps with Homework #7
-While similar in the use of a bar chart, this visualization offers a fresh perspective by focusing on the distribution of licenses based on status, as opposed to the license type count analysis from previous homework.
+While this visualization too uses a bar chart like one of the visualizations in the previous homeworks, it offers a fresh perspective by focusing on the distribution of licenses based on status.

 ---